 We are required under section 20 of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Police and Crime Commissioner for Bedfordshire has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources, and to report where we have not been able to satisfy ourselves that it has done so.
-We are not required to consider, nor have we considered, whether all aspects of the Police and Crime Commissioner for Bedfordshire's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating economy, efficiency and effectiveness in its use of resources are operating effectively.
+We are not required to consider, nor have we considered, whether all aspects of the Police and Crime Commissioner for Bedfordshire's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.

-We have undertaken our work in accordance with the Code of Audit Practice, having regard to the guidance issued by the Comptroller and Auditor General in April 2021.
+We undertake our work in accordance with the Code of Audit Practice, having regard to the guidance issued by the Comptroller and Auditor General in November 2024.